Confused by all these new laws and what makes an AR-15 “featureless” so you might not have to register it as an assault weapon (AW)?

 The big tubes underneath the standard barrel.
 Not seeing a whole lot out there, so yea…

-Device attached to the front muzzle that reduces the flash from shooting.
+A device attached to the front muzzle that reduces the flash from shooting.
 They are mostly for preventing the user being blinded by the flash at night, rather than hiding the flash from spectators, although that happens too.

-There’s a lot of muzzle devices, and the big difference is that flash suppressors have a bigger cavity at the exit end than the bullet caliber when compared to muzzle breaks or compensators.
+There are a lot of muzzle devices, and the big difference is that flash suppressors have a bigger cavity at the exit end than the bullet caliber when compared to muzzle breaks or compensators.